Hasibulislam8381/oop_concept_advance/README.md

 --include_once: Same as include, but ensures the file is included only once, even if called multiple times.Emits a warning if the file is not found, script continues.
 --require_once:Same as require, but ensures the file is included only once.
 Emits a fatal error if the file is not found, script stops.

+### 🔹 Session
+      Session are used to Store data on the server side .
+Use to track user state

+### 🔹 Cookies
+       Cookies are used  to store data on client side . exmp:remember login info